 Thanks to its year-to-year upgrades and remodelling, the Melati Tanjung Motel has a variety of room styles and interior designs to choose from.
 It's sort of a 'Legoland' of chalets, brick buildings and beachfront verandas and a popular choice with Western tourists as the motel opens up onto the beach in a very busy part of Cenang.
 Here you're just a few lazy steps into beach bars, cheapish...
 Read our full review of Melati Tanjung Motel.

 One of the few Langkawi resorts that front the most pristine stretch of white sandy beach in Pantai Cenang, Meritus Pelangi Beach Resort takes the luxury five-star cake.
 If you’ve got the cash, this is a reasonable deal for its pricepoint, with a great location as well as style and space.
-Are you impressed?
-We were!
-Located on a stretch of property at the beginning of Pantai Cenang across...
+Located on a stretch of property at the beginning of Pantai Cenang across from the picturesque Laman...
 Read our full review of Meritus Pelangi Beach Resort and Spa.

 Soluna Guest House is the new kid on the block among the guesthouses in Langkawi’s Pantai Cenang.
 Recently opened, this secluded little rural hideaway surrounded by coconut palms is tucked behind the Laman Padi Museum and is a great budget choice that is only going to improve as the tropical gardens start to flourish.The enviable main house.Passing through the blue gates, the first thing...
 Read our full review of Soluna Guest House.